When Things Go Wrong: the response of the justice system was published on 24 August 2020.

 These overlapping processes can be confusing for those involved: at worst, layers of legal duplication can fuel the pain of loss.
 From the perspective of those caught up in the aftermath of the disaster – including victims, witnesses and alleged wrongdoers – the process can be agonisingly protracted.
 Public inquiries are notoriously time-consuming: the Bloody Sunday inquiry took over 12 years to publish its conclusions and the Independent Inquiry into Child Sex Abuse is onto its fourth Chair.
 The 1989 Hillsborough stadium disaster has been the subject of an inquiry, an inquest, an independent non-statutory review and an independent panel.

-Further, victims and their families often speak of alienation, mistreatment and whitewashing by the very bodies set up to identify the wrongs they have suffered.
+Further, survivors and their families often speak of alienation, mistreatment and whitewashing by the very bodies set up to identify the wrongs they have suffered.
 Their accounts suggest that inquest and inquiry processes are often highly adversarial and potentially retraumatising.
 And those with the most at stake may understandably fear that nothing will change once the processes conclude.

 Chaired by Sir Robert Owen, this Working Party of JUSTICE will aim to make informed recommendations to reform institutional responses to deaths or other serious incidents where a “systemic pattern of failure” is evident.
 The needs and experiences of the bereaved and survivors will be central to this work and its intended outcome will be to suggest reforms that will promote public trust in the justice system.

 The Working Party considered: